-Most of us already know that our drinking water is filled with chemicals!
+Most of us already know that our drinking water is filled with unregulated chemicals!
+Many of us always filter it before drinking it.
+I have for decades.

-The Breaking New is: Federal scientists analyzed the water in 25 U.S. water facilities.
-In nine of the facilities they found traces of 21 chemicals in the water.
-Of those 21 there were 18 unregulated chemicals which included solvents, herbicides, caffeine, metal and antidepressants in the water according to Environmental Health News.
-The research paper on the detailed findings by the scientists is to be expected to be published next year.
+Federal scientists analyzed the water in 25 U.S. water facilities.
+In nine of the facilities, they found traces of 21 chemicals in the water.
+Of those 21 there were 18 unregulated chemicals which included solvents, herbicides, caffeine, metal, and antidepressants in the water according to Scientific American.

 The 21 contaminants detected were found to be mostly in low concentrations in treated drinking water from at least nine of the utilities.
 Eighteen of the chemicals are not regulated under the federal Safe Drinking Water Act thus utilities do not have to meet any limit or even monitor for them.